 If the cat is severely injured or ill, you can take it to the nearest animal hospital (MSPCA Angell Medical Center is open 24/7 if needed)

-Please take a quick look at the ears, if you notice an ear tip (examples of what that looks like all over the website, including below) then this means someone is providing food/shelter nearby and this cat is likely part a feral colony they care for.
-If there is not a medical reason to intervene then please don't, this kitty has already been to the vet for their spay/neuter and vaccines.
+Please take a quick look at the ears, if you notice an ear tip (examples of what that looks like all over the website, including below) then this means the cat has been fixed and vaccinated and likely has a caretaker.
+If there is not a medical reason to intervene, then please don't.
+This kitty has already been to the vet for their spay/neuter and vaccines.

-For cats not injured and don't seem to be having an issue, the easiest and fastest way to find an owner is to put a paper collar on the cat.
+For cats that are not injured and don't seem to be having an issue, the easiest and fastest way to find an owner is to put a paper collar on the cat.
 Follow the instructions on the template.
-Most times this paper collar trick will show if there is an owner within a matter of hours if not then try a second cut-out collar in case the first one falls off.
-If there is no response to this trick then please let us know, it helps everyone do their due diligence to ruling out if there is an active owner for this kitty and you'll often find out their name and what treats they enjoy from their owner and have peace of mind knowing they're well-loved.
+Most times this paper collar trick will show if there is an owner within a matter of hours.
+If there is no response to this trick, please let us know and we can help get the cat a home.

 Take a photo then contact your town/city animal control, MSPCA, Animal Rescue League of Boston, and other local animal shelters/rescues for reports of missing cats.

-DO NOT POST the cat on Craigslist, but you can search through the lost cat reports on Craigslist.
+DO NOT POST the cat on Craigslist, but do search through the lost cat reports on Craigslist.
 If you think you have found the owner, make sure to have the owner send you a picture of the cat.

 Sign up for the free app Nextdoor and post photos of the stray - someone often quickly recognizes him or her or can give clues on who feeds him or her.

 If it is safe to take bring the cat inside, confine him/her to a bathroom for the night with water, food, and a litter box.
 Keep the cat separated from your resident cats and children.